Cruel Youth: Career

-2015–present: Formation, +30mg, and upcoming debut album
+2015–present: Formation and +30mg.

 Following their removal from the New Zealand version of The X Factor in 2015, Sinclair and Moon relocated to the United States.
 During that year they began to experiment with music, ultimately forming the band Cruel Youth.
-Their first release was "Mr. Watson", which was uploaded to the band's Soundcloud in February 2016.
+Their first release was "Mr. Watson", which was uploaded to the band's SoundCloud in February 2016.
 The first official single from the band, "Diamond Days" produced by Paro, was released on April 15, 2016.
 Paro also helped Sinclair and Moon write "I Don't Love You", a track from Cruel Youth's debut extended play (EP) +30mg.
 "Mr. Watson" was released as a single on May 20 and a video was released the following month.
 Following the video, Sinclair announced the band would be releasing an EP later that year.
 On September 7, the band released the single "Hatefuck" and announced the EP would be released on September 16.
-The following day, the official album art was released.
-In a statement to fans, Sinclair wrote, "Finally, after months of playing and perfecting our EP, +30mg is complete!
-And now we want you to hear it...
-With the EP comes our latest single, 'Hatefuck', a buzzing ballad I wrote about some of my very lowest moments.
-Of all the drugs, love is the worst.
-It seems to come with a set of handcuffs but no key.
-Some people hit rock bottom, some people crash right through and keep falling down - that was me, and if what came out of it was this song then it was certainly worth it."
-An official track list for the EP was released later that day.
 Fashion designer Tom Ford used the song "Diamond Days" in a 2016 runway show.
 The music video premiered on September 28, 2016.
 Prior to the release of the EP, Sinclair announced via her Twitter account that the name for the EP would be Cowboys and Angels, but it was subsequently changed to +30mg.
 In September 2016, Cruel Youth announced they would be joining Kiiara for a US tour beginning in Los Angeles, and finishing in New York City.

 In 2018, Cruel Youth released the non-album singles "Devil in Paradise" and "Portrait of a Female".

 In 2022, the band released the single "Mr. Badman" for the soundtrack of The Invitation.

-In 2023, the band is expected to release their debut studio album with lead single, "Wait in the Benz".
+In 2023, the band released the non-album single "Sunny", a cover of the same-titled song by Bobby Hebb.

+On April 18, 2025, three songs was released for the soundtrack of Season 4 from Godfather Of Harlem: "Time To Say Goodbye", "Crown Don't Make You King", with Conway The Machine and "Victorious", with Scarlip.
+On the same day, Teddy revealed on social media that she had recently undergone brain surgery to treat trigeminal neuralgia, a condition that causes severe facial pain.